Smøla Municipality

 Smøla is a municipality in Møre og Romsdal county, Norway.
 It is part of the Nordmøre region.
 The administrative centre of the municipality is the village of Hopen, other villages include Dyrnes, Råket, and Veiholmen.

-The 272 km2 municipality is the 272nd largest by area out of the 356 municipalities in Norway.
-Smøla is the 273rd most populous municipality in Norway with a population of 2,120.
-The municipality's population density is 7.9 PD/km2 and its population has decreased by 2.8% over the previous 10-year period.
+The 272 km2 municipality is the 272nd largest by area out of the 357 municipalities in Norway.
+Smøla Municipality is the 273rd most populous municipality in Norway with a population of 2,159.
+The municipality's population density is 7.9 PD/km2 and its population has decreased by 0.3% over the previous 10-year period.

 General information

-The municipality of Smøla was established on 1 January 1960 after the merger of the municipalities of Edøy (population: 1,135), Brattvær (population: 1,361), and Hopen (population: 1,550).
-The initial population of Smøla was 4,046.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+The new Smøla Municipality was established on 1 January 1960 after the merger of Edøy Municipality (population: 1,135), Brattvær Municipality (population: 1,361), and Hopen Municipality (population: 1,550).
+The initial population of the new municipality was 4,046.
 The boundaries have not changed since that time.

 Name

 The municipality is named after the main island of Smøla (Smyl or Smjöl).
-The name is probably related to the modern Norwegian words smule and smuldre which means "crumble", referring to the thousands of small islands and islets around the main island.
-Researchers at the Technical University of Berlin have claimed that Smøla is the island which Pytheas called Thule (Θούλη, Thoúlē).
+The name is probably related to the Danish word smule or the modern Norwegian word smuldre which both mean "crumble", referring to the thousands of small islands and islets around the main island.
+Researchers at Technische Universität Berlin have claimed that Smøla is the island which Pytheas called Thule (Θούλη, Thoúlē).

 Coat of arms

-The coat of arms was granted in 1989.
-The arms show two white seagulls on a red background.
+The coat of arms was granted on 10 March 1989.
+The official blazon is "Gules, two seagulls volant argent" (I rødt to oppflygende sølv måker).
+This means the arms have a red field (background) and the charge is two flying seagulls.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 This design was chosen to highlight the fact that this is an island community and that is a common type of bird in the area.
+The arms were designed by Jarle Skuseth.
+The municipal flag has the same design as the coat of arms.